Published

 Policy PressUnderstanding prisons and the policies surrounding them is of fundamental importance to students and practitioners of criminology and related fields.
 This concise and accessible guide offers a compendium of key information, theories, concepts, research and policy, presenting a rounded and critical overview of the prison system in England and Wales.

-Each chapter features key learning items:
+Each chapter includes key learning features:

 • end of chapter questions;